dlshriver/dnnf/README.md

 The required dependencies to install DNNF from source are:

 - python3

-The optional tensorfuzz backend also requires:

 - git

+The additional, optional tensorfuzz backend also requires:

 - python2.7
 - virtualenv